Marsha Hanen

 Marsha Hanen, (September 18, 1936 – April 13, 2019) was a Canadian academic and former university administrator.
 She was President and Vice Chancellor of the University of Winnipeg from 1989 to 1999.

 She received a Bachelor of Arts degree and a Master of Arts degree in philosophy from Brown University and a Ph.D. from Brandeis University.
+In 1989, Hanen became the fourth president of the University of Winnipeg.
+In this role, she led the establishment of a Bachelor of Education program at the university.
+She also oversaw the opening of the Bulman Student Centre and Eckhardt Gramatté Hall.

-In 1998, she was made a Member of the Order of Canada in recognition for being "an inspiration to women in education, encouraging attitudinal change and innovation among academics, business leaders and law makers".
+In 1998, she was made a Member of the Order of Canada in recognition for being "an inspiration to women in education, encouraging attitudinal change and innovation among academics, business leaders and lawmakers".

+In 2018, the Spence Street Promenade was renamed Marsha Hanen Way in her honour.